smithy-lang/smithy/_sources/spec/validation.rst.txt

 Validates that shape names and member names adhere to a consistent style of camel casing.
-By default, this validator will ensure that shape names use UpperCamelCase, and that member names use lowerCamelCase.
+By default, this validator will ensure that shape names use UpperCamelCase, trait shape names use lowerCamelCase, and that member names use lowerCamelCase.

 Rationale
     Utilizing a consistent camelCase style makes it easier to understand a